 Don’t be thinking you’re saying a naughty word here.
 Foça (pronounced Pho-cha) is tucked away in the west coast of Turkey and definitely flies under the radar.
-If you want to swap tourist heavy spots for somewhere that genuinely feels like you’re on a quaint beach in Turkey, this is the place, with spots like Phokaia Beach Resort ramping up the luxury feel.
+If you want to swap tourist heavy spots for somewhere that genuinely feels like you’re on a quaint beach in Turkey, there are plenty of places that ramp up the luxury feel.

 Because of the location of the bay, the water here is pretty much crystal clear, and restaurants dotted by the harbour are where you’re guaranteed catch of the day quality fish.
 You don’t have to fall foul either of waiters trying to attract your attention as you walk by deciding which restaurant to try out.

 Underrated Spot 3: Iceland